pixelmatix/smartmatrix-docs/SmartMatrix/docs/shop.md

 ### SmartMatrix Shield

-The SmartMatrix Shield is available for purchase from [Adafruit](https://www.adafruit.com/products/1902) and [PJRC](http://www.pjrc.com/store/smartmatrix_kit.html).
+The SmartMatrix Shield is available for purchase from [Adafruit](https://www.adafruit.com/products/1902).
 Compatible RGB matrix panels are available from Adafruit and linked from their SmartMatrix Shield product page.

 > ![SmartMatrix Shield](photos/Shop/AdafruitSmartMatrixKit.jpg)
 > Photo courtesy Adafruit Industries CC-BY-SA